stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 - `grep` : Searches for a pattern within files.
 - `find` : Searches for files and directories in a directory hierarchy.
 - `head` : Displays the first 10 lines of a file (or specified number of lines).
-- `tail` : Displays the last 10 lines of a file.
+- `tail` : Displays the last 10 lines of a file (or specified number of lines)Give.
 - `cat` : Used to concatenate and display the contents of files.
 - `nano` : A simple, user-friendly text editor used in the terminal.
 - `tree` : Used to display the directory structure of a path in a tree-like format.